Now that you know the basics of renters insurance, learn about the specific coverages and how you can manage your policy here.

 Does renters insurance cover damage from floods and earthquakes?

 Typically, standard renters insurance policies do not cover damage caused by floods and earthquakes.
-Renters insurance through Esurance does not offer added flood protection coverage.
-However, you may add earthquake coverage to your policy in certain states.
+However, you may add earthquake coverage to your policy in certain states or get a separate flood insurance policy.

 Does renters insurance cover water damage?

 Yes.
 If a pipe bursts in your apartment and damages your cherished belongings, renters insurance would cover you up to your policy's limits.
-Note, however, that renters insurance does not cover flooding, just accidental water overflows.
+Note, however, that renters insurance does not cover flooding.

 Will my renters insurance cover items stolen from my car?